 Many thought patterns and actions can increase anxiety.
 A therapist will work with patients to help them recognize what is triggering and/or worsening their anxiety symptoms.
 Sometimes this will involve changing a thought pattern.
 Other times, it will simply be learning to avoid situations that cause feelings of extreme anxiety.
 Still other times, it may involve repeated exposure to this situation or stressor to lessen its impact.

-Over time, it's possible for those experiencing anxiety to make significant improvements.
-Learning to think in more positive ways and trying to be mindful of what causes you anxiety really does help.
-If you're experiencing anxiety issues right now, you may benefit from a cognitive behavioral therapist.
+Over time, those experiencing anxiety can make significant improvements.
+Learning to think in more positive ways and trying to be mindful of what causes your anxiety really does help.
+If you're experiencing anxiety issues right now, you may benefit from a therapist who practices CBT.

-Finding a cognitive behavioral therapist should not be difficult.
-Oftentimes, simply searching online for "cognitive behavioral therapists near me" will produce results in your area.
+Finding a therapist should not be difficult.
+Oftentimes, simply searching online will produce results in your area.
 If you have health insurance, the company's website might have a search tool that allows you to filter therapists in their network by location and method.

 You don't have to allow depression, anxiety, or other adverse mental health conditions to dictate your life.
 You have the strength to overcome your problems; you are not your anxiety or depression, and they are not you.
 They are temporary clouds passing across your sky, and a licensed therapist can help you learn how to clear these clouds and manage them in the future so that they don’t become thunderheads.
 You never have to do this alone.
 You can have a dedicated professional by your side who cares about your wellbeing.

 just as effective as in-person therapy for treating conditions like depression and anxiety, and more cost-effective for both clients and medical health professionals.
 Among BetterHelp users